Pattern double_top_breakout

 Double Top Breakout

-Bullish: two peaks test the same resistance level, then price breaks out above.
+Bullish: two peaks test the same resistance level, then price closes above it by the breakout margin (default 2%).
 Tolerance is normalized by daily volatility (z-scores).
 Requires minimum 8% retracement between peaks.

 Signal family